Fighting For Your Rights In The Face Of A Weapons Offense

 - A rifle having one or more barrels less than 16 inches in length

-- Any weapon made from a shotgun or rifle whether by alteration, modification, or otherwise if such weapon as altered, modified or otherwise has an overall length of less than 26 inches
+- Any weapon made from a shotgun or rifle whether by alteration, modification, or otherwise if such weapon as altered, modified or otherwise has an overall length of fewer than 26 inches

 - An assault weapon